Introduction to Transformers: an NLP Perspective: Efficient Models

-The above model is similar in spirit to recurrent models because all of them require the computation in one step to depend on the states of the preceding steps.
+The above model is similar in spirit to recurrent models because both of them require the computation in one step to depend on the states of the preceding steps.
 However, it is not in the standard form of a recurrent model, in which the output of a recurrent unit in one step is the input in the next step.
-Instead, the ``recurrence'' is expressed by involving connections between two different layers, that is, the output of one layer in $\mathrm{chunk}_{k-1}$ is used as the input of a higher-level layer in $\mathrm{chunk}_{k}$.
+Instead, the ``recurrence'' is expressed by involving connections across layers and chunks, that is, the output of one layer in $\mathrm{chunk}_{k-1}$ is used as the input of a higher-level layer in $\mathrm{chunk}_{k}$.